Temporary (album)

 Temporary is the third studio album by Everything Is Recorded, a project of British record producer Richard Russell.
 It was released on 28 February 2025 through his record label XL Recordings.
-It peaked at number 67 on the UK Album Downloads Chart.
 It received generally favorable reviews from critics.

 Background

-The album features guest appearances from Sampha, Laura Groves, Rickey Washington, Alabaster DePlume, Noah Cyrus, Bill Callahan, Florence Welch, Maddy Prior, Jah Wobble, Yazz Ahmed, Berwyn, Roses Gabor, Jack Peñate, Samantha Morton, Mary in the Junkyard, Kamasi Washington, and Nourished by Time.
+Temporary is Everything Is Recorded's third studio album, following Everything Is Recorded by Richard Russell (2018) and Friday Forever (2020).
+It features guest appearances from Sampha, Laura Groves, Rickey Washington, Alabaster DePlume, Noah Cyrus, Bill Callahan, Florence Welch, Maddy Prior, Jah Wobble, Yazz Ahmed, Berwyn, Roses Gabor, Jack Peñate, Samantha Morton, Mary in the Junkyard, Kamasi Washington, and Nourished by Time.
 It was created over the span of four years.

 Music videos were released for "Porcupine Tattoo", "Losing You", "Swamp Dream #3", and "Never Felt Better".

 Critical reception

 Andy Kellman of AllMusic stated, "Wholly contemporary with apparitional qualities, its production is an electronic-acoustic synthesis with everything from subtle drum programming and sensitively played keyboards to foot percussion, slide guitar, and strings."
 Josh Crowe of Clash commented that "Russell's decision to prioritise melody over rhythm results in an album that feels weightless yet deeply affecting, like sunlight filtering through the cracks of a long-lost memory."